wimpysworld/deb-get/README.md

 their own apt repositories. `deb-get` makes it easy to find, install and update `.debs` published in this way.

-  - Perhaps you want to use something that is not (yet) officially packaged for Debian/Ubuntu.
+  - Perhaps you want to use software that is not (yet) officially packaged for Debian/Ubuntu.
+  - Perhaps you want to use software that is fast moving and newer versions are available from the vendor/project.
   - Perhaps you want to use some non-free software that Debian/Ubuntu cannot distribute due to licensing restrictions.

-`deb-get` tries to remedy this by providing a curated index of software available for Ubuntu that is published by the project or vendor.
+`deb-get` tries to remedy this by providing a curated index of software available for Ubuntu that is published by the project or vendor. `deb-get` is inspired by Software Boutique, a graphical application I co-authored that does much the same thing and has been included in [Ubuntu MATE](https://ubuntu-mate.org) since 2015.

 ## Supported Software